Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-We have a few React classes defined in the `./src/mastermind` file but we want to exposure only one value.
-The `default export` syntax means that the other ES6 modules can pick only that one particular class, which can be ony read without any modifications.
-The `./src/mastermind` module exports the `Mastermind` class because it is its child module and can't export modules that have been defined elsewhere.
+We have a few React classes defined in the `./src/mastermind` file but we want to expose only one value.
+The `default export` syntax means that the other ES6 modules can only access that one particular class, and it can only be read without any modifications.
+The `./src/mastermind` module exports the `Mastermind` class because it is a child module and can't export modules that have been defined elsewhere.

 ###Props versus states